Knaque/hypixel-nim/README.md

 # hypixel-nim
-An interface for the Hypixel API.
-You probably shouldn't use this, as I only make what I need.
-PRs welcome, though.
+A pure-Nim interface for the Hypixel API.

+⚠️ This is a work-in-progress, so you probably shouldn't use it yet! ⚠️